 Healthy people make exercise a priority.
 Along with keeping a job, paying the bills and going to the doctor, exercise is an important part of their lives.
 What I’ve found is that fit people put exercise before leisure time.
 Sure, fit people enjoy leisure, but it is scheduled around their workout time.

-Treat exercise time with the same importance that you would a business meeting or trip to the dentist.
+Treat exercise time with the same importance that you would a business meeting or trip to the dentist, as suggested by Pacific Dental & Implant Solutions.
 Schedule it with yourself and follow through.
 It will soon become routine.

 Habit #3: Stop Eating When Full